 MP relocation to “previous RTP node” (here node Nk-1), instead of RTP source endpoint (here: UEA)?

+Background: The relocated MP could be “somewhere” in the loopback path.
+There are thus two principal options in this use case (node Nk-1 or UEA).

-This option is actually out of scope of [IETF LOOPBACK], but principally feasible in network scenarios with interim H.248 IP-IP gateways (as above illustrated);
+The option of node Nk-1 is actually out of scope of [IETF LOOPBACK], but principally feasible in network scenarios with interim H.248 IP-IP gateways (as above illustrated);

-{Editor’s note (2012-02 meeting): more explanations requested, e.g. why MP is not located at UE ….}
+The “node Nk-1” option provides following advantages:

-It might be advantageous in order to e.g. mitigate the basic drawback of increased network transport capacity, or due to lacking measurement capability in UE, or etc.;
+e.g. mitigate the basic drawback of increased network transport capacity, or to the example of lacking measurement capability in UE;

 Actually, the loopback service might be not visible at all for the UE, when node Nk-1 would act as a “virtual loopback source” in above scenario.

-Thus, MP relocation by loopbacking is not a scalable option at network level (see also [IETF LOOPBACK]), but might be beneficial and justified under specific conditions.
+Thus, as an overall conclusion: MP relocation by loopbacking is not a scalable option at network level (see also [IETF LOOPBACK]), but might be beneficial and justified under specific conditions.

-Appendix II Design of draft H.248.xnq Package
+Appendix II Design of expired H.248.xnq Package

 (This appendix does not form an integral part of this Recommendation)